MartinFortuna/portfolio-1-project/README.md

 Navigation bars and links to social media websites are working as intended.
 The form works as it should, and the buttons perform the given actions.

-I encountered a bug when deploying the website on Mozilla Firefox for the first time, my grid structure did not apply, I fixed the bug by removing the selector "grid-template-rows".
+I encountered a bug when deploying the website on Mozilla Firefox for the first time, my grid structure rule for rows did not apply, I fixed the bug by removing the  "grid-template-rows", after this fix the webiste worked fine on Mozilla Firefox.

 ### Lighthouse testing